evp/webtopay-lib-dotnet/README.md

 #WebToPay Lib DotNet

 ##What is WebToPay Lib DotNet?
-WebToPay Lib DotNet is a library that will allow you to make payment requests to the WebToPay website.
+WebToPay Lib DotNet is a library that will allow you to make payment requests to the Paysera website.

 ##Sections
 * [Requirements](#requirements)